dustlang/rust/src/doc/dustc/src/json.md

 # JSON Output

-This chapter documents the JSON structures emitted by `rustc`.
+This chapter documents the JSON structures emitted by `dustc`.
 JSON may be enabled with the [`--error-format=json` flag][option-error-format].
 Additional options may be specified with the [`--json` flag][option-json] which can change which messages are generated, and the format of the messages.

 JSON messages are emitted one per line to stderr.

-If parsing the output with Rust, the [`cargo_metadata`](https://crates.io/crates/cargo_metadata) crate provides some support for parsing the messages.
+If parsing the output with Dust, the [`cargo_metadata`](https://crates.io/crates/cargo_metadata) crate provides some support for parsing the messages.